North Dakota State Historical Records Advisory Board

 Action steps:

-The State and National Archives Partnership (SNAP) grants funded by the NHPRC have been approved for additional rounds continuing to improve SHRAB relationships with regional historical organizations and increasing access to historical images through digitization.
+The State Board Programming grants funded by the NHPRC have been approved for additional rounds continuing to improve SHRAB relationships with regional historical organizations and increasing access to historical images through digitization.

 Care of Collections - Training